Unsupervised energy disaggregation via convolutional sparse coding: Conclusion

-\end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Andreas Habring} received his MSc in Mathematics from Graz University of Technology.
-He currently does his PhD in applied Mathematics at the University of Graz supervised by Martin Holler.
-His research interests include inverse problems, mathematical image processing, data science, and machine learning. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Martin Holler} received his MSc (2005-2010) and his PhD (2010-2013) with a "promotio sub auspiciis praesidentis rei publicae" in Mathematics from the University of Graz.
-After research stays at the University of Cambridge, UK, and the Ecole Polytechnique, Paris, he currently holds a Assistant Professor position at the Institute of Mathematics and Scientific Computing of the University of Graz.
-His research interests include machine learning, inverse problems and mathematical image processing, in particular the development and analysis of mathematical models in this context as well as applications in biomedical imaging, image compression and beyond. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Mario Mitter} received his MSc (2004-2009) and his PhD (2009-2012) in Physics as well as his MSc (2005-2012) in Mathematics, all ``with honors'', from the University of Graz.
-After research stays at the University of Heidelberg, DE, and the Brookhaven National Laboratory, Upton, NY, he switched to the field of Data Science in the private sector in 2019 and currently holds a Data Science Teamleader position at Solgenium OG.
-His current research activities focus on applications of machine and deep learning as well as Bayesian approaches in the health domain and health workforce planning.
-Former academic research activities revolved mainly around functional approaches (renormalization group and Dyson-Schwinger equations) to the phase structure of quantum chromodynamics. \end{IEEEbiographynophoto} \fi
+\if\arxive0 \begin{IEEEbiographynophoto}{Christian Aarset} concluded his MSc in Mathematics at the University of Oslo, and his PhD in Mathematics at the University of Klagenfurt. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Andreas Habring} received his MSc in Mathematics from Graz University of Technology.
+He currently does his PhD in applied Mathematics at the University of Graz supervised by Martin Holler. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Martin Holler} received his MSc and his PhD with a "promotio sub auspiciis" in Mathematics from the University of Graz.
+After research stays at the University of Cambridge, UK, and the Ecole Polytechnique, Paris, he currently holds a Assistant Professor position at the Institute of Mathematics and Scientific Computing of the University of Graz. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Mario Mitter} received his MSc and PhD in Physics and his MSc in Mathematics, all "with honors", from the University of Graz.
+After research stays at the University of Heidelberg, DE, and the Brookhaven National Laboratory, Upton, NY, he switched to the field of Data Science in the private sector in 2019. \end{IEEEbiographynophoto} \fi